raisimTech/raisimLib/docs/sections/Introduction.rst

 Example code
 ===================
 Here is an example of an RaiSim application code.
+You can visualize it using either raisimUnity or raisimUnreal.

 .. code-block:: c